coolasice1999/3D-Printing/Power Supply v1/ReadMe.md

 Small Voltage Regulator / Bench Power Supply
 ============================================

-An adjustable voltage regulator based on the LM317T.
-This is intendet to be used as a small bench supply when working with an arduino or similar low power projects.

-The LM317T may supply ~1.5A but pulling that much current for long requires a large heatsink.
+Adjustable bench supply / linear voltage regulator based on the LM317T IC.
+Circuit design is based on the  datasheet example.

+The supply is intended to be used with low power projects but is capable of supplying a bit more current when required.
+I use one rail to power the microcontroller circuit and the other to supply 9V to the h-bridge of two small gear motors.
+I can pull upto 600mA @ 12V without the need for a fan but things get a bit hot after that.

+The output Voltage depends on main supply voltage.
+Try to keep your input voltage close to your max required output voltage since the extra is wasted as heat.
+* Input: 6VDC  Output (100mA load): 1,2V - 4,5V
+* Input: 12VDC Output (100mA load): 1,2V - 10,4V